A Guide to Blackjack Surrender

 Blackjack Late Surrender Rules

-Here are some strategy rules you need to adopt to maximise your late surrendering option.
+You must adopt some strategy rules to maximise your late surrendering option.
 You should only use this option when faced with these scenarios:

-• Apply this method when you hold a total of 17 against the dealer’s Ace.
+• Apply this method when you hold 17 against the dealer’s Ace.
 Disregard this rule if your dealer stands on soft 17;

 • Get out with a total of 16 against a dealer’s Ace or 10-value card;